 - For assistance with saving your SAR into PDF format click here

 - Example of a Student Aid Report (SAR)

 Submitting Your Scholarships

 An application is NOT ready to submit until:

-- Pay close attention to Scholarship deadlines.
-The Community Foundation and each Scholarship Fund will not accept any late or incomplete applications.
+- Pay close attention to our scholarship deadline(s).
+The Community Foundation will NOT accept any late or incomplete applications.

 Click the ‘Submit’ button once your application is ready to submit.